SAND-Lab/MEA-NAP-HPC/docs/_build/html/_sources/meanap-outputs.rst.txt

 There will be one figure per spike time tiling coefficient (STTC) lag selected when MEA-NAP was run.
 The STTC lag (in milliseconds) is indicated in the figure filename.

 **Figure 1.
 Significance Table by Spike Time Tiling Coefficient (STTC) Lag.** Bubble plot show p-values (size of circle) for a linear mixed effect model (LME) with the group as the main effect and a random effect of the specific culture identity on the intercept (row 1) and a LME with the age as the main effect and a random effect of the specific culture identity on the intercept (row 2) for the network-level metrics (x-axis).
 The rows below show the p-values for one (1)-way ANOVA tests and paired t-test with the group name and/or age in the row title.
 The size of each circle is proportional to the p-value (see legend) with larger circles indicating smaller p-values.
 For the LME and ANOVA tests, black indicates a p-value less than 0.05.
 However, it is up to the investigator to determine the relevant p-value for significance based on multiple comparisons.
 For the paired t-tests, p-values less than 0.05 are colored based on the difference between the means with red indicating an increase in the mean and blue indicating a decrease in the mean (color bar, right bottom).

+**allclassifiersConfusionMatrix** This figure is generated if more than one time point (DIV) is provided in the dataset.
+It shows the confusion matrix for each classifier.
+The confusion matrix shows the number of samples that the classifier placed into each DIV group against the actual number of samples in each group.

+**allclassifiersMisclassificatoinRatePerKFold** This figure is generated if more than one time point (DIV) is provided in the dataset.
+It shows the misclassification rate of each classifier during k-fold cross validation (k is set to 5 by default), lower values indicate better classification performance.
+The gray horizontal line depicts the misclassification rate at chance level.